mavjs/mavjs.github.io-hugo/content/post/experience-atomic-red-team/index.md

 ```
 {{< figure src="/img/invoke-atomictest-example2.png" >}}

-From the details above, we can see that there are multiple test cases associated with **T1003**, and it also notes the dependencies for running the test.
+From the details above, it shows that there are multiple test cases associated with **T1003**, and it also notes the dependencies for running the test.
 So let's get the dependency for test number #2 - Credential Dumping with NPPSpy.
 ```powershell

   PS> Invoke-AtomicTest T1003 -TestNumbers 2 -GetPrereqs